What Are Pollinators?

 Picture it: the flowers are vibrant, frilly, and beautiful!

-Their colours and perfume attract hummingbirds, bees, and butterflies.
+Their colors and perfume attract hummingbirds, bees, and butterflies.

-It’s their job and they do it right!
+It’s their job and they do it in perfect balance, and everything happens for a season!

 Here Is The Cycle:

-The flowers give off an intoxicating perfume and wear pink and green and soft white.
+The flowers give off an intoxicating perfume and wear pink and green and soft white...
+Kind of like a negligee.

 It’s our job to provide the food that the pollinator birds and insects need… Or they will die!